groovemonkey/twiddlingbits/README.md

 # twiddlingbits

 *This is a toy.* It's some binary-munging functionality I needed for $REASONS.
-I've made it into a tiny library and kept the name as `twiddlingbits` to discourage you from using this for production.
+I've made it into a tiny library and kept the name as `twiddlingbits` to discourage you from using it for production.

 In Go, it's easy to go from an int to a string of the binary representation of that int, e.g.

 ```
 i := 7
-fmt.Sprintf("%b", i)
+fmt.Printf("%b\n", i) // "111"
 ```

 It's not super easy to go the other way, though.
 UNTIL NOW (cue sales music):